Wiretap Secret Key Agreement Via Secure Omniscience: Duality between secure omniscience and wiretap secret key agreement: Limited interaction

 \subsection{One-way communication, i.e., $r=1$}

 Before we address the problem completely, first, we consider a model with only one message allowed.
 Since omniscience requires a minimum of two messages between users, we slightly modify the setup by letting only one of the users recover the other user's observations\textemdash see Fig. \ref{fig:oneway}.
 We define the minimum leakage rate for recovery of $\RX$ by user $2$ as where the infimum is over all one-way communication schemes that allow user $2$ to recover $\RX$.
-Furthermore, the definition of one-way wiretap secret key capacity, denoted by $\wskc^{\text{ow}}$, is the same as \eqref{eq:wskc} with the exception that the supremum is taken over all one-way SKA schemes.

-Ahlswede and Csisz\'ar, in \cite{ahlswedeCRpart1}, studied the one-way wiretap secret key agreement, and gave a single-letter expression \cite[Theorem~1]{ahlswedeCRpart1} for secret key capacity: